Sandeep140499/Sandeep140499/README.md

 <h2 align="center">A Passionate Full-Stack Developer From India</h2>

 <img align="right" alt="coding" width="300" src="https://cdn.dribbble.com/users/1292677/screenshots/6139167/avento.gif"><br>
 <h5>“I’m a full-stack MERN developer in building web applications using HTML, CSS, BOOTSTRAP, REACTJS AND NEXTJS, as a front-end Developer and Node.js, Express.js, and MongoDB backed-Developer.
 I’m passionate about creating clean and efficient code that delivers a great user experience.
-Currently, I work as a JavaScript developer- Front-end Developer where I continue to hone my skills and stay up-to-date with the latest technologies in the industry.”“I’m a full-stack MERN developer in building web applications using HTML, CSS, BOOTSTRAP, REACTJS AND NEXTJS, as a front-end Developer and Node.js, Express.js, and MongoDB backed-Developer.
-I’m passionate about creating clean and efficient code that delivers a great user experience.
-Currently, I work as a JavaScript developer- Front-end Developer where I continue to hone my skills and stay up-to-date with the latest technologies in the industry.</h5>
+Currently, I work as a JavaScript developer- Front-end Developer where I continue to hone my skills and stay up-to-date with the latest technologies in the industry.”</h5>
 <div>
   <hr/>
   <br/>